Environmentally Friendly Aspects of a Pre-Fab Home - Royal Homes Environmentally Friendly Aspects of a Pre-Fab Home - Royal Homes

 Pre-fab builds are faster, more efficient, and easier on the environment.
 Since most of the construction process occurs on the factory floor, construction isn’t subject to weather delays.
 Material assembly occurs on-site and in short order, with minimal impact on the environment.

-This doesn’t just benefit the Mother Nature – your neighbors will appreciate it, too.
+This doesn’t just benefit Mother Nature – your neighbours will appreciate it, too.

 Energy-Efficiency